vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 ### CLI tmux 2

 - The top tmux pane is running Neovim
-- When I'm working on code, I'm zoomed in to this pane.
-You can see that there is the majority of that pane is just code and there is a single line at the bottom with some information about that code.
+- When I'm working on code, I'm zoomed in to this pane so that I don't see any other panes.
+- You can see that the majority of that pane is just code and there is a single line at the bottom with some information about that code.
+  - I'm in normal mode
+  - I'm on the main branch
+  - The file name is `app_main.cpp`
+  - Its a UTF-8 encoded c++ file
+  - The cursor is on line 30, column 18

 <!-- next slide -->